-Assignments in this folder are designed to build on your critical reading, analysis and argumentation skills as you assemble information and persuasive moves that will help you convince an audience to respond when you present a clear argument.
+Assignments in this folder are designed to expand your critical reading, analysis and argumentation skills as you assemble information and persuasive moves that will help you convince an audience to respond when you present a clear argument.
 You will find, evaluate, learn from, and mine a range of academic and other credible source material.
-You will then craft an original, focused argument in support of a specific request or position, integrating source material in order to demonstrate that you understand the complexity of the ongoing conversation and to support your own arguments and contributions to that conversation.
+You will then craft an original, focused argument that contributes a new perspective to a conversation in your field, integrating source material in order to demonstrate that you understand the complexity of the ongoing conversation and to support your own arguments and contributions to that conversation.